Choosing a family doctor

 However, if you’re not registered with a specific doctor or clinic you can go to a walk-in clinic instead and wait to see a doctor on a first come, first served basis (which can take some time).
 For minor illnesses, you may be given the option of seeing a nurse or nurse practitioner (NP), which can significantly reduce your wait time at walk-in clinics.

-If you’re stuck or have questions, the best thing to do is visit your province’s official health services website – the Canadian Women’s Health Network maintains a regularly updated list of provincial links and phone numbers here.
+If you’re stuck or have questions, the best thing to do is visit your province’s official health services website – the Canadian government website provides a list of provincial links here.